dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

    :keyword element-type: An instance of ``<class>``.
 Useful values for
      :class:`<tcp-streams>` are :class:`<byte-character>`` and ``<byte>``.
      This keyword is an inherited streams class keyword.
-See :doc:`streams` for a full description.
+See :doc:`../io/streams` for a full description.

 .. generic-function:: remote-port
    :open: